 Welcome to the digital archives of the Maryland Journal of International Law.
-Using the drop-down menus in the navigation panel, you can search and browse all prior editions of the Journal.
+Using the drop-down menus in the navigation panel, you can search and browse all editions of the Journal.

-The Journal presents balanced coverage on a broad range of topics related to international and comparative law and welcomes contributions from experts in the field, including scholars, practitioners, journalists, and politicians.
+The Journal presents balanced coverage on a broad range of topics related to international and comparative law and welcomes contributions from experts in the field, including scholars, judges, practitioners, journalists, and politicians.
 Student-written works are also accepted.

 Links to recent editions of the Maryland Journal of International Law are available below.
 Please use the drop-down menus in the navigation panel to search and browse all prior editions (through 1975) of the Journal.